grz0zrg/fsynth/documentation/mk/docs/tutorials/synthesis_methods.md

 ## About

-Fragment has support for simultaneous additive and granular sound synthesis, subtractive synthesis is also available.
+Fragment has support for simultaneous additive and granular sound synthesis, subtractive synthesis, PM and Wavetable is also available.

-Granular synthesis only work with the Fragment Audio Server.
+Additive synthesis is the only one supported in-browser.

-The two main synthesis method that Fragment support can be combined in real-time to enhance the synthesized sound.
+All synthesis method that Fragment support can be combined in real-time to enhance the synthesized sound.

 When using the Fragment Audio Server, you can configure the synthesis methods per channels with the FAS settings dialog accessible by right-clicking on the waveform icon of the main toolbar